Skip to content

 ASC 606 analysis & cleanup

-Principal-vs-agent analysis for each active engagement type, cleanup to restate prior periods if migrating gross-to-net, plus the right chart-of-accounts setup for agency economics.
+Principal-vs-agent analysis for each active engagement type, a file review and cleanup to restate prior periods if migrating gross-to-net, plus the right chart-of-accounts setup for agency economics.

 Monthly reconciliation & reporting